A scientific investigation into potential groundwater movements under the Waimakariri River predicts a long-term increase in the level of nitrate.

 Some of the world’s rarest birds, like the wrybill, live and breed along the Ashley-Rakahuri River.

-The Wallaby geomap is live!
+Report a sighting via the Wallaby geomap.
 This handy tool enables members of the public to report sightings of wallabies (dead or alive) while out in the bush.

 Environment Canterbury reminds recreational river users to be vigilant while they are out enjoying the rivers over the spring and summer months.